If you're interested in working in manufacturing and like to lead projects and people, the role of production manager could be for you

-In larger organisations a production manager may well be responsible for production on a number of sites, and opportunities to set up and manage operations overseas may arise with multinational firms.
+In larger organisations you may be responsible for production on a number of sites, and opportunities to set up and manage operations overseas may arise with multinational firms.

-There is no one tried-and-tested way of moving up in the profession.
-This depends on your personal motivation and interest, as well as your career choices.
+Progression depends on your personal motivation and interest, as well as your career choices.
 The role varies significantly among different sectors and, therefore, you may end up specialising in one sector.

 You may find that you're encouraged by your employer to complete a professional qualification, which can help with career prospects.
 You'll also need to continually update your knowledge and experience as new systems and processes become available.